Legends of Runeterra: Noxus Region Guide

 With aggressive cards in the early game followed by Overwhelm and spells like Decimate in the mid to late game, Noxus is able to keep the pain coming.
 If an enemy doesn’t have heals, you can often outrace them to finish them off before they can destroy your Nexus.

-In this section, we’ll discuss the Noxus champions in order from lowest mana cost to highest.
+In this section, we’ll discuss the Noxus champions in order from lowest mana cost to highest (Swain was covered earlier).

 If you’re unfamiliar with how champions work, check out our LoR mechanics guide.